-The 2030 Agenda, adopted at the United Nations Sustainable Development Summit in September 2015, positioned Science, Technology and Innovation (STI) as key means of implementation of the SDGs, and launched the UN Technology Facilitation Mechanism (TFM).
-The Annual Multi-stakeholder Forum for Science, Technology and Innovation (STI Forum), supported by the Inter-Agency Task Team on Science, Technology and Innovation for the SDGs (IATT), has been the main for a for TFM to discuss topics of common interests of Member States and STI stakeholders in the context of the 2030 Agenda.
+The 2030 Agenda, adopted at the United Nations Sustainable Development Summit in September 2015, positioned science, technology and innovation (STI) as key means to implement SDGs, and launched the UN Technology Facilitation Mechanism (TFM).
+The Annual Multi-Stakeholder Forum for Science, Technology and Innovation (STI Forum), supported by the Inter-Agency Task Team on Science, Technology and Innovation for the SDGs (IATT) , has been the main TFM forum for discussing topics of common interest to Member States and STI stakeholders in the context of the 2030 Agenda.

-STI roadmaps and action plans to help realize the SDGs have been among the central topics through the first three STI Forums.
-In the Addis Ababa Action Agenda, Member States had committed to "adopt science, technology and innovation strategies as integral elements of our national sustainable development strategies" (para 119).
-In the 2017 STI Forum, participants highlighted that the STI roadmaps and action plans are needed at the subnational, national and global levels, and should include measures for tracking progress.
-These roadmaps incorporate processes that require feedback loops, evaluate what is working and not working, and produce continual revisions that create a real learning environment.
+STI roadmaps and action plans to help realise the SDGs have been among the central topics throughout the first three STI Forums.
+In the Addis Ababa Action Agenda, Member States had committed to 'adopt science, technology and innovation strategies as integral elements of our national sustainable development strategies' (para.
+119).
+In the 2017 STI Forum, participants highlighted that the STI roadmaps and action plans are needed at subnational, national and global levels, and should include measures for tracking progress.
+These roadmaps incorporate processes that require feedback loops, evaluate what is working and not working and produce continual revisions that create a real learning environment.

-With a view to translate these objectives into concrete outcomes, the IATT established a sub-working group for taking forward the discussions and initiatives on STI Roadmaps.
-The objective of the sub-working group on STI for SDGs Roadmaps is to devise and implement, with the help of IATT partners and other stakeholders, an inter-sessional work program that will enrich STI Forum discussions on STI Roadmaps, through delivering tangible impact to be achieved over 2018-2019.
+With a view to translating these objectives into concrete outcomes, the IATT established a sub-working group for taking the discussions and initiatives on ST I roadmaps forward.
+The objective of the sub-working group on STI for SDGs roadmaps is to devise and implement - with the help of IATT partners and other stakeholders - an inter-sessional work programme that will enrich STI Forum discussions on STI roadmaps by delivering a tangible impact to be achieved over 2018-2019.

-Consequently, the IATT sub-working group together with 10-Member Group has launched the Guidebook for the preparation of STI for SDGs Roadmaps.
+Consequently, the IATT sub-working group, together with 10-Member Group, has launched the Guidebook for the preparation of STI for SDGs roadmaps.
 The Guidebook is currently being translated into eight languages, including the six UN official languages.
-As a mean to engage countries in piloting the approach and methodology elaborated in the Guidebook, the IATT sub-working group has launched a Global Pilot Programme on STI for SDGs roadmaps, and since the last in July 2019, five pilot countries, Ethiopia, Ghana, India, Kenya and Serbia, together with two international partners, Japan and the European Union, have been participating in the first phase of the Programme.
-Ukraine joined the Programme in 2021.
+As a means to engage countries in piloting the approach and methodology elaborated in the Guidebook, the IATT sub-working group has launched a Global Pilot Programme on STI for SDGs roadmaps, and since the last in July 2019, five pilot countries - Ethiopia, Ghana, India, Kenya and Serbia, together with two international partners, Japan and the European Union - have been participating in the first phase of the programme.
+Ukraine joined the programme in 2021.

-As more countries are interested in joining the Pilot Programme, new efforts are also underway to initiate a support mechanism for the second wave of countries to join the Pilot Programme through a new joint initiative called "Partnership in Action," concept in which is described in a draft outreach note.
+As more countries are interested in joining the pilot programme, new efforts are also underway to initiate a support mechanism for the second wave of countries to join the programme through a new joint initiative called 'Partnership in Action', a concept which is described in a draft outreach note.

-At the same time, IATT has developed two background papers, one on international STI collaboration and investment for the SDGs and another providing an overview of methodologies for STI for SDGs roadmapping, which, together with the Guidebook, inform IATT's continuous dialogues with national authorities leading roadmap pilots, and prepared grounds for solidifying respective pilot design as well as peer learning.
+At the same time, IATT has developed two background papers, one on international STI collaboration and investment for the SDGs and another providing an overview of methodologies for STI for SDGs roadmapping.
+These, together with the Guidebook, inform of IATT's continuous dialogue with national authorities leading roadmap pilots, and prepare the ground for solidifying respective pilot design as well as peer learning.